Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Helps support weight distribution and improve balance by stacking hip points over knees over ankles

 How to: Place a block on its lowest height and narrowest width between your feet.
 Allow the inner edge of your big toe to make contact with the block but allow for a sliver of space between your heels and the block.
 Stand tall and elongate through your spinal column.
 Sit your hips back in space as if you were reaching back to sit in a chair.
 Gaze down and ensure you can still see all your toes.
-If you cannot, your knees are too far forward in front of your ankles and you will need to either shift your weight further back or straighten your legs slightly.
+If you cannot, shift more of your weight further back into your heels or straighten your legs slightly.
 Use the block to inform the parallel alignment of your feet and keep your knees stacked directly over your ankles.

-You can reach your arms overhead to bring your biceps alongside your ears or you can press the palms of your hands together in Anjali mudra (prayer hands) at your heart center.
+You can keep your hands on your hips, reach your arms overhead to bring your biceps alongside your ears, or press the palms of your hands together in prayer position at your heart center.
 Relax your shoulders down your back and away from your ears, creating more space in your cervical spine.
-Stay here for 5–10 breaths.
+Stay in Chair Pose for 5-10 breaths.

 Why it helps: